Digital-Preservation-Finland/dpres-siptools/README.rst

 import-object
-    creates ``metadata extraction``, ``validation``, ``message digest calculation`` and ``format identification`` type events, depending on the arguments supplied to the sctipt.
+    creates ``metadata extraction``, ``validation``, ``message digest calculation`` and ``format identification`` type events, depending on the arguments supplied to the script.
 This provenance metadata documents the creation of the technical metadata and the software used in that process import-description
     creates a ``metadata extraction`` type event, documenting the source of the